saleor/apps/apps/invoices/README.md

 - `file`: no additional setup is required.
 Good choice for local development.
 Can't be used for multi tenant-apps or be deployed (not intended for production)
 - `upstash`: use [Upstash](https://upstash.com/) Redis as storage method.
 Free account required.
 Can be used for development and production and supports multi-tenancy.
 Requires `UPSTASH_URL` and `UPSTASH_TOKEN` environment variables to be set
-- `vercel`: used by deployments from the Marketplace.
-It's single-tenant only and only supported by Vercel deployments done with Saleor CLI.
-Requires `SALEOR_REGISTER_APP_URL` and `SALEOR_DEPLOYMENT_TOKEN` environment variables to be set (handled automatically by the Saleor CLI)

 If you want to use your own database, you can implement your own APL.
 [Check the documentation to read more.](https://github.com/saleor/saleor-app-sdk/blob/main/docs/apl.md)